From Ambition to Action: Ending Plastic Pollution in All Environments

 As we launch negotiations for an ambitious plastics treaty, this event will allow governments, civil society, academia and business to gather together, make connections and share views on essential elements for a successful agreement.

-Participants are able to arrive at the event from 6pm, the formal session will commence at 6.30pm and last for approximately 60minutes, followed by the opportunity for networking with participants.
+Participants are able to arrive at the event from 6pm, the formal session will commence at 6.30pm and last for approximately one hour, followed by the opportunity for networking with participants.
 Refreshments will be provided.

 United Nations Ocean Conference, Lisbon, Ikonik Hotel